 The basis for the developed model reduction method is mathematical system theory.
 This discipline of applied mathematics established in its modern form in the 1960s, separates the model into three parts: inputs, states and outputs.
 In the gas network setting, the inlets and outlets (and measurement stations) correspond to inputs and outputs, while the pipelines are identified by states.
 The idea behind system-theoretic model reduction is to determine the simplest mapping from inputs to outputs with regard to the states, but without preserving them.
-Due to the nonlinear nature of the model describing the gas network, a data-driven approach to determine this mapping is employed [3].
+Due to the nonlinear nature of the model describing the gas network, a data-driven approach to determine this mapping is employed^[3].
 In a training phase, the network behavior of the original model is simulated for various generic input-output situations over short periods of virtual time (for example one hour).
 From this data a so-called projection operator is extracted, which transforms the original network model to a tiny surrogate model, which in terms of inlets and outlets corresponds to the original up to a small error but is valid for a longer virtual time period (such as 24 hours).
-An important
+An important aspect is the careful design of training inputs, as the actual supply and demand situation at inlets and outlets is unknown at the time of training.
+Furthermore, the internal reduced states have no physical meaning any more.

-+ Figure 2: Map of the Yamal-Europe gas pipeline runing across four countries: Russia, Belarus, Poland and essure Error 10 -12
+Map of the Yamal-Europe gas pipeline runing across four countries: Russia, Belarus, Poland and Germany